 - The play pieces are large and easy to handle

-We recommend this water table for anyone who is looking for a durable first-time water table for their child due to the range of activities.
+We recommend this table for anyone who is looking for a durable first-time water table for their child due to the range of activities.

 Step2’s water table comes with seven fun accessories that allow your kids to explore and play.
 There’s a waterside that funnels water into a water wheel, an open space for water play, and a diving board.
 This table also has a drain plug for easy cleanup.